zcq100/tesla-apiscraper/README.md

 > Putting an end to handing out the Key for your >$100k car to a third party you don't know.

 Selfhosted API Scraper for pulling Vehicle Telemetry from the Tesla Owner API into an InfluxDB visualisation on Grafana Dashboards.
+Modified for Hass.io: "Scraper Only".
+Hass.io already provided images for InfluxDB and Grafana.

 Known to work with Model S, X and 3.
 Capable of handling multiple Vehicles in one Tesla Account